-This guide on the St James Theatre Seating Chart will help you find the best seats in the house.
+This guide on the St. James Theater Seating Chart will help you find the best seats in the house.
 Get real-time seat availability and pricing, insider tips on the best seats and more.

 • Value for money seats

 Left and Right Orchestra - rows A to S.

 Center Mezzanine - Center front rows

 • If money were no matter

 Center Orchestra - Any seats in Row A to M.